Last Updated on: 5th November 2022, 01:32 am

 Rubs are really important for enhancing the flavor of ribs. usually you need to apply hem before smoking. but you can also spritz ribs during smoking to increase the flavor.

-The sauce and rub applied to the ribs will mix up and enhance the flavor of the ribs.
+The sauce and rub that have been applied to the ribs will combine and improve their taste.

 Is there a difference between resting and holding while smoking meat?